rhiannonmcn/Harry-Potter-Quiz/README.md

 ## High Scores Screen

 * The High Scores screen can be navigated in two ways.
-Firstly through the homepage, and the highscores button.
+Firstly through the home screen, and the High Scores button.
 And secondly by playing the quiz and saving your score.
 * The high scores are stored using local storage and are sorted in descending order and cut off at the first 5 high scores, with the username entered displayed alongside the score.
 * The incentive of this feature is to encourage users to beat their previous scores, try the quiz again, play different difficulties and try and beat the timer.
-* From the high scores screen, the user can navigate back to the home screen via the home button.
+* From the high scores screen, the user can navigate back to the Home screen via the home button.

 ![Highscores Screen image](docs/readme-images/highscores-screen.png)
 ![Mobile Highscores Screen image](docs/readme-images/mobile-highscores-screen.png)